 Via Francigena - Heart of Tuscany

-Our route combines cities such as Lucca, Siena and San Gimignano with smaller, beautiful villages like San Miniato and Colle Val d'Elsa.
-This itinerary allows you to discover the best that the Via Francigena Tuscany has to offer.
-Another of the hidden gems of the Via Francigena, is the fortified hilltop village of Monteriggioni then make your way along the legendary white paths of Siena.
-Finally through wonderful landscapes and fortified villages you will arrive at Buonconvento.
+The Tuscan section arguably provides the best walking that the Via Francigena has to offer.
+There are many hidden gems of the Via Francigena, one of which is the fortified hilltop village of Monteriggioni then make your way along the legendary white paths of Siena.
+Finally, on from Siena through wonderful landscapes and fortified villages to arrive at Buonconvento.

 Day One - Arrive Pisa and transfer to Lucca.